mcne65/rmotr.github.io/_posts/2015-03-26-announcing-our-third-batch.md

 Other objective is to strength our community.
 Slack has proven to be a great tool to keep provide collaboration for all the past and present rmotr students.
 People keep engaging in our channels and magical things happen in there.

+As a final aspect we'll have the second edition of our [Demo Day](/announcements/2015/03/10/introducing-demo-day/), for which this time we will be expecting a bigger audience and more jury members.

 ### Stay tuned

 Follow/like us to keep up with the last updates: